 Compression Fracture:

-Patients with osteoporosis or those whose bones have been damaged by other conditions suffer from this sort of fracture.
+Patients with osteoporosis and those whose bones have been damaged by other conditions suffer from this sort of fracture.
 The vertebra can only absorb so much pressure; if a sudden force or a great deal of pressure occurs on the spine, a bone may fracture when it cannot sustain the force.
 Compression fractures can further sub-divide into wedge fractures.
 Wedge fractures occur when a portion of the vertebra, generally the anterior (front) half, collapses under pressure and forms a wedge shape.

 Burst Fracture: